 Do I need to come to your office, or can everything be handled remotely?

-Almost everything can be handled remotely.
-Document sharing happens through our secure client portal, consultations happen via WhatsApp/phone/video call, and the actual filing happens through the income tax e-proceedings portal.
-The Faceless Assessment Scheme means hearings are also via video conference.
-We only need in-person meetings for ITAT and High Court representation, and even then, we appear on your behalf so you don't need to travel.
-Datia clients work with us seamlessly without ever visiting our office.
+Almost everything is handled remotely.
+Document sharing happens through our secure client portal, consultations via WhatsApp/phone/video call, and filing through the income tax e-proceedings portal.
+Faceless scheme hearings are via video conference.
+We only need in-person for ITAT and High Court representation — and we appear on your behalf.
+Datia clients work with us seamlessly without visiting our office.

 How do you handle confidentiality of my tax information?

-If the assessment goes against you despite our best efforts, you have a clear appeal path.
-The first level is CIT(A) using Form 35, filed within 30 days.
-We continue handling this under a fresh engagement at appellate-stage fees.
+You have a clear appeal path.
+CIT(A) using Form 35 is filed within 30 days — we continue handling under a fresh engagement.
 From CIT(A), the next level is the Agra bench of the ITAT, then the Madhya Pradesh High Court (Gwalior Bench) on substantial questions of law, and ultimately the Supreme Court.
-We provide an honest assessment of appeal prospects before recommending escalation — sometimes the better course is to settle the demand with a strong rectification or revision petition.
+We provide an honest assessment of appeal prospects before recommending escalation.

 Stop Worrying.